Y0Coss/docs-fork/pages/web_cloud/domains/dns_ips_update/guide.en-gb.md

 ## Objective

-This guide explains the IP address changes affecting part of our DNS servers hosted in Europe, which will apply from **August 2025**.
+This guide explains the IP addresses changes affecting part of our DNS servers hosted in Europe, which will apply from **August 2025**.

 **See the list of new DNS server IP addresses.**